solana-labs/solana-program-library/docs/src/token.md

 The creation process is described [here](associated-token-account.md#creating-an-associated-token-account).

+It's highly recommended that the wallet create the associated token account for a given SPL Token itself before indicating to the user that they are able to receive that SPL Tokens type (typically done by showing the user their receiving address).
+A wallet that chooses to not perform this step may limit its user's ability to receive SPL Tokens from other wallets.

 #### Sample "Add Token" workflow
-The user should first fund their associated token when they want to receive tokens of a certain type.
+The user should first fund their associated token account when they want to receive SPL Tokens of a certain type to:
+1. Maximize interoperability with other wallet implementations
+2. Avoid pushing the cost of creating their associated token account on the first sender

 The wallet should provide a UI that allow the users to "add a token".
 The user selects the kind of token, and is presented with information about how